azole/laravel58-bref-cdk/README.md

 - ApiGatewayMethodAny: create an ANY method for rest api
 - ApiGatewayMethodProxyVarAny: create an ANY method for resource
 - ApiGatewayDeploymentXXXX: deploy this api gateway
-- WebsiteLambdaPermissionApiGateway: grant this rest api to invoke lambda function
+- WebsiteLambdaPermissionApiGateway: grant invoke permission to the API

 Now, you know which services you need to build.